Favorite Homemade Pizza

 I know there are as many recipes for pizza and pizza crust as there are cooks.
 And I am in no way saying that I am anything like an authentic Italian cook.
 I just know what I like and what my family likes and we happen to really like this pizza.

 Also, I love working with yeast doughs.
 Years ago I used to make all our bread from scratch.
 There’s something just so satisfying about working that dough until it becomes a smooth, beautiful ball under your hands.

-Spoon the flour into a dry measuring cup and level with a knife.
-Add 2 cups flour and salt to yeast mixture and mix until a soft dough forms.
+Spoon the flour into a dry measuring cup and level it off with a knife.
+Add 2 cups of flour and salt into the yeast mixture and mix until a soft dough forms.

 By the way, if you don’t have one of those little instant read thermometers, run out right now and buy one.
 You’ll never regret it.
 I use mine for all kinds of things like testing the temperature of water for dough and checking the doneness of meats.
 They’re such a help in the kitchen.

-Turn dough out onto a lightly floured surface.
-Knead until smooth and elastic, about 6 minutes, adding enough of the remaining flour a small amount at a time to prevent dough from sticking to your hands.
+Turn the dough out onto a lightly floured surface.
+Knead until smooth and elastic, about 6 minutes, adding enough of the remaining flour a small amount at a time to prevent the dough from sticking to your hands.
 The dough will feel slightly sticky.

 At this point, I let the dough rest for just few minutes while I wash and dry the mixer bowl.
-Then put the dough in the mixer bowl coated with cooking spray.
-Turn dough over to coat the top with the cooking spray.
+Then I put the dough in the clean mixer bowl coated with a bit of cooking spray.
+Turn the dough over to coat the top with the cooking spray.